true

 • Securement device helps prevent dislodgement of the IO cannula

-Our clinical experts, backed with tools like the IO Competency Checklist and the Clinical Presentation can help your facility safely upgrade to the BD® Intraosseous Vascular Access System.
+Our clinical experts, backed with tools like the IO Competency Checklist can help your facility safely upgrade to the BD® Intraosseous Vascular Access System.

 Reliability